Thiru17398/Final_Year_Project/README.md

 Run the project using the following steps:

-1. Start the Main App Backend
+1. Start the Main App Backend.

    $ cd "./Main App/backend"

    $ npm run dev